 - a lot of traffic from undesired bots (can be analyzed via the access log)

-- a large arithmetic operation on the BOX, e.g. an export of data
+- a large computing operation on the BOX, e.g. exporting data

 - hanging cron jobs

 For scenarios where you're expecting high load due to heavy traffic, e.g. because of a TV appearance or a large advertising campaign, one optimization measure is to increase the CPU cores.
 After all, the server must be able to handle more load when there are many visitors and corresponding database queries (for example, displaying products according to different filters).
 We like to use the example of a fast-food restaurant to explain the principle: